 Summer Session in Italy | Temple University Rome

-Temple University Rome campus has hosted a summer session law program for more than thirty years.
-Classes are taught by full-time Temple Law professors, visiting professors, and prominent Italian attorneys, judges, and legal scholars who have been associated with Temple’s program for many years.
-Typically beginning in early June and concluding in early July, this program is designed to give students the flexibility to study abroad in the beginning of the summer, yet allows sufficient time for summer employment abroad or in the U.S. before the start of the fall semester.
+Our four-week summer program in Rome is taught by full-time Temple Law professors, visiting professors, and prominent Italian jurists who have taught in Temple’s program for many years.
+Typically taught from mid-May to mid-June, this program gives students the flexibility to study abroad in the beginning of the summer, yet allows sufficient time for summer employment in the U.S. or abroad before the start of the fall semester.

 Semester Abroad in Japan | Temple University Japan

-As the only American Bar Association accredited spring semester-long law program in Asia, the Japan program offers second- and third-year J.D. students from Temple and other U.S. law schools a truly unique study abroad experience.
-Classes are taught in English by expert Temple law faculty and practicing U.S., Japanese, and international attorneys.
-J.D. students join approximately 65 local LL.M. students from Japan and all over the world.
-This interaction with Japanese peers is an extremely important aspect of the program as it promotes cultural understanding and provides students with long-term professional contacts.
+Our spring semester abroad in Japan program offers second- and third-year J.D. students from Temple and other U.S. law schools a truly unique study abroad experience.
+Classes are taught in English by expert Temple Law faculty and practicing U.S., Japanese, and international attorneys.
+J.D. students join LL.M. students from Japan and all over the world.
+This interaction with Japanese peers is an extremely important aspect of the program, as it promotes cultural understanding and provides students with long-term professional contacts.
 With a Temple-sponsored student visa, students may work in legal or non-legal capacities while in Tokyo.
-In past years, one-half to two-thirds of students secured part-time jobs, both paid and unpaid, with law firms, corporations, and non-profit organizations while at Temple University – Japan (TUJ).

 J.D. / LL.M. in Transnational Law

 Advances in telecommunications and transportation have created a demand for lawyers who can practice in a global environment.
 Multinational corporations have become the rule, rather than the exception, and the practice of law is no longer limited by national borders.
-Moreover, many of the most rapidly expanding areas of practice including the law of cyberspace, intellectual property, and environmental law are inherently transnational.
-For all of these reasons, Temple’s faculty designed the Transnational Law curriculum to ensure that our graduates will have the skills and knowledge to compete successfully in the twenty-first century.
+Moreover, many of the most rapidly expanding areas of practice, including the law of cyberspace, intellectual property, and environmental law, are inherently transnational.
+For all these reasons, Temple’s faculty created the Transnational Law LL.M. program to ensure that our graduates will have the skills and knowledge to compete successfully in the 21st century.
 Our graduates will be knowledgeable about international legal doctrines, adept at dealing with multiple legal systems, and familiar with other cultures.

 Current Temple J.D. students who have completed their second year of law studies may apply for entry into the J.D./LL.M. program.
-Students who apply before graduation from the J.D. program may count up to 12 credits of international course work from their J.D. studies towards the LL.M.
-Students may complete the remaining credits in as little as one additional full-semester or several part-time semesters in Philadelphia, Rome, or Tokyo.
+Students who apply before graduation from the J.D. program may count up to 12 credits of international course work from their J.D. studies toward the LL.M.
+Students may complete the remaining credits in one additional full-semester or several part-time semesters in Philadelphia, Rome, or Tokyo.